 This garden pasta salad is filled with perfectly seasoned grilled zucchini, bell peppers and fresh cherry tomatoes and arugula.
 Homemade delicious Italian dressing pulls it all together.
 Fantastic vegan pasta salad to take to a party and share with a friend.
 Perfect vegan summer bbq side dish.

 If you're a fan of pasta and summer salads, check out this Dairy Free Balsamic Pasta Salad, Southwest Quinoa Black Bean Salad, Vegan Taco Pasta Salad, Kale Tahini Salad with chickpeas and this Applebee's Copycat Vegan Oriental Chicken Salad.

 ❤️ Why you'll love this recipe

-When the weather starts getting a little hotter, there’s nothing like a this perfect pasta salad for dinner.
-It’s a great way to use up all those veggies from your own garden and it’s a super easy recipe.
+- It’s a great way to use up all those veggies from your own garden and it's a super easy recipe.

-This pasta salad is also great to take to family gatherings or a summer bbq.
+- Great to take to family gatherings or a summer bbq.
 It feeds a crowd really well.

 🥬 Ingredients & Substitutions